Sauna Door Sizing Guidelines

 How To Choose The Right Size Sauna Door

 The very first thing you should ask yourself when deciding what size Sauna door to build, or order, is the height of your room.
-There will need to be space on the top and bottom of the Sauna door, so if your ceiling is shorter than 8 feet tall, you will likely want to choose a 72″ door.
+There will need to be space on the top and bottom of the Sauna door, so if your ceiling is shorter than 8 feet tall, you will likely want to choose a 72″ tall door.
+The standard sauna door size is 72″ x 24″.

 While it is possible to build your own Sauna door, many DIY Sauna Builders choose to order doors through us, due to the complexities of including glass, latching mechanisms, etc. All of our Sauna doors come pre hung with the exclusive Finnleo Door Latching System making it a 5-10 minute process to get your Sauna Door hung.